h920526/jaBenDon/README.md

 1. Unzip jaBenDon.war as jaBenDon
 2. Copy config.properties.sample at jaBenDon/WEB-INF as config.properties
-3. Modify it's db.jdbcUrl at jaBenDon/WEB-INF/config.properties
+3. Modify db.jdbcUrl at jaBenDon/WEB-INF/config.properties
 4. Copy this jaBenDon folder into your tomcat webapps folder
 5. Startup tomcat7